top of page

 3. Acceptable voltage drop

-With these three pieces of information we can consult the diagram on the following page.
+With these three pieces of information we can consult the diagram below.
 Given the length of wire, amperage, and circuit type, it will tell us the gauge of wire we will need.
-Alternatively, you could use the calculator at circuitwizard.bluesea.com
+Alternatively, we have built a useful wire sizing calculator which is quick and easy to use.

 You can learn all about wire sizing in this guide.
 In most van conversions, you will use 1.5mm² (16 AWG) for 12V LED lights - though I encourage you to do your own wire sizing calculations.